Think Twice Before Canceling Your Credit Card

 By all means, if you can’t control spending or if annual fees are costing you, cancel your card.
 It’s definitely possible to cause damage rather than to see improvement.
 Every individual has to make decisions based on their particular situation and budget.

-But understand that canceling a credit card will instantly affect your credit score.
+But understand that canceling your credit card will instantly affect your credit score.
 If you have good or average credit, you can expect to see a rather dramatic decrease.

 If you can, put forth the effort to maintain that available credit line.
 At the very least, think twice before closing your credit accounts.
 High limits and low utilization are ways to keep your buying power intact.